-- 2.17 Demand from investors and occupiers, particularly in the residential, office and leisure sectors continues to be very strong has seen a number of major City Centre schemes involving Council assets progress significantly.
-These are set out below. - 2.18 Spinningfields: As previously reported, development activity is now complete and major assets sold into the investment market.
-The Team is continuing to progress the close down of the development agreement and development accounts with Allied London. - 2.19 First Street: Following the completion of Building 8, which is now nearly fully let, activity has focused on the remaining plots at First Street Central and First Street South.
+- 2.19 Demand from investors and occupiers, particularly in the residential, office and leisure sectors continues to be very strong and has seen a number of major City Centre schemes involving Council assets progress significantly over the reporting period, despite the upheaval resulting from the pandemic.
+A number of the major development agreements and transformational projects have had to be renegotiated to allow for the impact of Covid-19 on funding, timescales, delivery and viability.
+The team has worked closely with our colleagues in the City Centre Growth and Planning teams to ensure that we have prioritised schemes which remain viable and fundable in the context of a very different funding environment, and crucially those where the quality of development can be maintained.
+These are set out below. - 2.20 Spinningfields: As previously reported, development activity is now complete and major assets sold into the investment market.
+The Team is continuing to progress the close down of the development agreement and development accounts with Allied London. - 2.21 First Street: Following the completion of Building 8, which is now nearly fully let, activity has focused on the remaining plots at First Street Central and First Street South.
 Patrizia who are exiting First Street disposed of plots 9 and 10 to Ask/Richardson who are promoting speculative office development building on the success of Building 8.
-In addition to the above the whole of First Street South land has been sold to Downing Developments, who are intending to bring forward residential development across the site.
-The capital receipt of £3m accruing to the Council will be secured on draw down of development leases on the First Street south development. - 2.20 Downing Developments have submitted a planning application for a co-living neighbourhood spread across four residential blocks, including a 45-storey tower, providing more than 2,000 bedspaces. - 2.21 Jacksons Row/Bootle Street St Michaels: Work has been progressed on a further Deed of Variation to the Agreement for Lease to amend a number of conditions precedent, introduce new ones and to remove the phasing of their satisfaction.
-The Deed of Variation will also protect the Council from additional future holding costs given the passage of time to commencement of development.
-Discussions are ongoing with the developer to secure the necessary partners to bring forward the development. - 2.22 St. John's: The redevelopment of the former Granada studios complex as a major mixed use scheme that will transform this area and spatially connect Spinningfields, Castlefield and the Museum of Science and Industry is well underway.
-A key aspect of the scheme is the Factory an iconic arts and cultural centre.
-This is now on site and the team supported the complex land and property arrangements to deliver the development site and necessary access and licence arrangements to the Council's contractor to facilitate the build.
-The team have entered into negotiations with Allied London & the Museum of Science and Industry in respect of the extension of the St John's SRF area, namely Campfields.
+In addition to the above the whole of First Street South land has been sold to Downing Developments, who are intending to bring forward residential development across the site. - 2.22 Downing Developments have secured a planning application for a co-living neighbourhood spread across four residential blocks, including a 45-storey tower, providing more than 2,000 bed spaces.
+The legal agreements have been completed and a start on site is expected soon. - 2.23 Jacksons Row/Bootle Street St Michaels: The legal agreements are varied to secure the delivery of the scheme in two phases, the initial phase being an office led development with the residential and hotel forming a second phase.
+A start on site in expected before the end of 2021. - 2.24 St. John's: The redevelopment of the former Granada studios complex as a major mixed-use scheme that will transform this area and spatially connect Spinningfields, Castlefield and the Museum of Science and Industry is well underway.
+A key aspect of the scheme is the Factory an iconic arts and cultural centre where good progress continues to be made.
+The team have entered negotiations with Allied London & the Museum of Science and Industry in respect of the extension of the St John's SRF area, namely Campfields.
 This includes Upper and Lower Campfield Market Halls both under the Council's ownership and Castlefield House, owned by Allied London.